gvwilson/sensibleadventures/maddy-roo/old.md

 *Click.*
 She whirled around at the sound.
-A hatch like a mail slot opened at floor level in the wall just a meter away from where Dockety stood.
+A hatch like a mail slot had opened at floor level in the wall just a meter away from where Dockety stood.
+As she watched,
-A flat little bot rolled out.
+a flat little bot rolled out.
 Square and gray,
 it made a whirring sound as it began to move back and forth across the floor as it began to clean the room.